pulumi/docs/content/docs/intro/concepts/programming-model.md

 });
 ```

-Transformations can also be applied in bulk to many resources in a stack by using the `pulumi.runtime.registerStackTransformation` function.
+Transformations can also be applied in bulk to many resources in a stack by using the `registerStackTransformation` function.

 ##### Resource Getter Functions {#resource-get}